 How Your Foot and Ankle Works

 The foot consists of the forefoot, midfoot, and hindfoot.
-The forefoot is made up of your toes and metatarsals, or the long bones that many of us think of as our foot.
+The forefoot is made up of your toes and metatarsals, the long bones that many of us think of as our foot.
 There are five metatarsals, each made up of two bones.
 The midfoot consists of five small bones called the navicular, cuboid, and first, second, and third cuneiform bones.
 The hind foot is made up of the heel bone (calcaneus) and the talus bone, which sits on top of the heel bone.
 The talus meets the two bones of the lower leg (tibia and fibula) to create the ankle joint.

 Within the foot, many muscles help flex and extend the toes.
-Some of these muscles have tendons that travel up the ankle and attach on the tibia or fibula; others remain entirely in the foot.
-The ankle has a series of muscles that allow the ankle to move in, out, up, and down.
+Some muscles have tendons that travel up the ankle and attach on the tibia or fibula; others remain entirely in the foot.
+Muscles in the ankle allow the ankle to move in, out, up, and down.
 The Achilles tendon attaches to the heel and turns into the calf muscles ending behind the knee.

 Evaluating Foot and Ankle Pain